How Long Does THC Stay in Breastmilk?

 While these studies indicate that THC can make its way into breastmilk of nursing parents, we still lack answers to a few important questions:

-It also isn’t clear exactly how much THC passes into breastmilk, though we do recognize some of the factors that likely play a role, including: the amount and frequency of cannabis consumed, the product’s potency, and the parent’s metabolism.
+It also isn’t clear exactly how much THC passes into breast milk.
+However, we do recognize some of the factors that likely play a role, including the amount and frequency of cannabis consumed, the product’s potency, and the parent’s metabolism.

 How Long Does THC Stay in Breastmilk?

 With the lack of research available, it remains unclear how long THC stays in breast milk.
-According to one small study in JAMA Pediatrics, THC can be excreted in breastmilk of regular consumers for up to six weeks after stopping their use.³
+According to one small study in JAMA Pediatrics, THC can be excreted in the breast milk of regular consumers for up to six weeks after stopping their use.3

 But we also know that cannabis metabolizes at different rates in the body.
-And with such a small sample size (just seven participants), additional research is required before making any definitive statements about how long THC stays in the breast milk of nursing parents.
+With such a small sample size (just seven participants), additional research is required before making any definitive statements about how long THC stays in the breast milk of nursing parents.

 Without clear answers, some parents are searching for workarounds.

-At this time parents should consult with medical professionals they trust.
+At this time, parents should consult with trusted medical professionals.
 Even then, it is worth remembering that this field of study is only in its infancy (no pun intended).

 Can I Breastfeed While Using Cannabis?